Adoption Act 1984 (review)

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.

-VCAT can review certain decisions made by the Secretary to the Department of Human Services, a principal officer of an approved agency or the State Central Authority under the Adoption Act 1984.
+VCAT can review certain decisions made by the Secretary to the Department of Health and Human Services, a principal officer of an approved agency or the State Central Authority under the Adoption Act 1984.

 Cases VCAT can hear

 You may be able to apply to VCAT to review a decision if you are a person whose interests are affected by a decision of:

 The Secretary or a principal officer of an approved agency:

 - refusing to approve a person as a fit and proper person to adopt a child